Martin Peters: After football

-In 1984, he moved into the insurance business where he stayed until he was made redundant in July 2001.
+In 1984, Peters moved into the insurance business where he stayed until he was made redundant in July 2001.

 Peters joined the board of directors at Spurs in a non-executive capacity in 1998, taking on a supporter-liaison role.
 He remained in that post for four years before stepping down, but remained one of the match-day welcomers in the hospitality suites at the club's White Hart Lane ground.
 He also worked in the hospitality suites at Upton Park for West Ham home matches.

 In 2006, Peters published his autobiography, The Ghost of '66.
 That same year he was inducted, with former manager Ron Greenwood, into the English Football Hall of Fame in recognition of his achievements as a player.

 Personal life

+In 1964, Peters married Kathleen Ward, with whom he had two children.
+They remained married until his death in 2019.
 Peters identified as a Conservative Party supporter when asked about his politics in 1972.

 In 2016, it was announced that Peters had Alzheimer's disease.
 Peters died on 21 December 2019, aged 76.
 Tributes were paid to him from football clubs he played for, including West Ham, Tottenham Hotspur, Norwich City and many others.
-In September 2021, Peters’ ashes were interred in a foundation stone at West Ham's ground, the London Stadium.
+In September 2021, Peters' ashes were interred in a foundation stone at West Ham's ground, the London Stadium.